KARIM-JEAN ARMACHE

 Graduate Student

 I joined the Armache Lab in 2023.
 My previous work in the Sotomayor Lab at Ohio State University utilized structural biology and molecular dynamics simulations to better understand the mechanisms that underlie inner ear mechanotransduction.
 At NYU I worked in the Bhabha/Ekiert Lab using biochemical and structural techniques to learn how microsporidian parasites carry out infection via their unique harpoon-like organelle named the polar tube.
-In the Armache Lab, I aim to use structural techniques to understand how epigenetic markers are maintained during cell replication.
+In the Armache Lab, I aim to use structural techniques to understand how epigenetic modifications are maintained during cell replication.

 JOHN THOMAS